Moisturizers are an important staple in daily skincare, and especially important during the winter months when it is easy for the skin to become dry.

 - Moisturizers become especially important in the winter when various environmental factors conspire to worsen dry skin.

-- Moisturizers should be used on a daily basis during the winter.
+- Moisturizers should be used daily during the winter.

-- Use moisturizers with a low number of ingredients, and ones that don't contain fragrance.
-This is especially important if you have sensitive or irritated skin.
+- Use moisturizers with a low number of ingredients and ones that don’t contain fragrance.
+This advice is critical if you have sensitive or irritated skin.

 - Moisturizers are best applied immediately following a bath or a shower.

 - When showering or bathing, avoid hot water as it dries the skin.
 Use lukewarm water, and don’t take excessively long showers.
 After showering or bathing, gently pat your skin with a towel, leaving some moisture.
 Moisturize the skin gently while the skin is still moist, locking in the available moisture.

 - Moisturizers with ceramides can provide the skin with extra support in those with chronic dry skin.